puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

 no uncommitted changes in the working directory.

 Next, it's good practice to check for updates to the upstream remote before beginning new work.
-Collaborators may have introduced to the upstream repository.
+Collaborators may have introduced changes to the upstream repository.
 To avoid merge conflicts, pull any changes into your local repository before starting new work.